Join Our Mailing List

 But I digress …

-I've encountered the above degree of practitioner arrogance only a few times.
-One was in a Muir Beach Mentor class in my house in 2009: four students came in as a 'team' and attempted to hijack the group field, I asked all of them to leave and what was the result?
-The remaining group field dropped into the depths.
-That happened in the Basel Master Class 1.
-The second experience with Superego arrogance occurred in Bologna in 2013.
-I experienced in a teacher who still teaches in Italy an unmatched arrogance and lack of integrity.
-He did not pay me all of my fee for a class that he invited me to teach for an agreed upon price.
-Why?
-Because the whole room of 64 people- who he had trained - entered the true osteopathic biodynamic neutral and some entered a post-biodynamic neutral.
+I've encountered the above degree of practitioner arrogance only a few other times.
+One was in a Muir Beach Mentor class in my house in 2009: four students came in as a 'team' led by a physical therapist who attempted to hijack the whole group field, I had to ask all of them to leave, and what was the result?
+The remaining group field dropped into much greater depths.
+That greater depth also occurred in the Basel Master Class 1 after the arrogant BCST practitioners left at lunch.

 Conclusion: Given my Basel experience, I will now personally pre-screen all cranial practitioners before they can enter the post-biodynamic room of Stillness Touch.
 However, recall that I also believe my Basel experience occurred due to the sign of the times.